secretstartups/handbook/channel-marketing/index.html.md

 These activities are captured as `Campaign Type Details` on the campaign level in Salesforce.com for `Partner - MDF` [Campaign Type](/handbook/marketing/marketing-operations/campaigns-and-programs/#campaign-type--progression-status) only.

 ## Requesting Swag for Channel Events and Awards
-CAMs can now order swag for approved co-marketing events or other approved awards through Channel Marketing’s partner swag portal.
+CMMs can now order swag for approved co-marketing events or other approved awards through Channel Marketing’s partner swag portal.
 Please allow 10-15 business days for the approval and processing of your request plus additional shipping time.
 The event start date cannot be within 3 weeks of the request as items may not arrive in time.
 Please allow plenty of time for the Swag to be delivered.

-**Please note we have a new vendor, and the new portal information will be available shortly.
-In the meantime please follow the following steps to get your swag ordered**
+**Please follow the following steps to get your swag ordered**
 1. Reach out to your Channel Marketing Managers
 2. Have the following information ready: date of the envent, contact information and shipping address
 3. CMMs will coordinate with the CAM/Parnter directly to get the items shipped